mrazjava/moo/readme.md

 mvn spring-boot:run
 ```
 Reader will attempt to connect to server at `localhost` on port `8000`.
-This can be re-configured via `application.properties` of `moo-client-*` that
+This can be re-configured via `application.properties`, or more conveniently,
-is used at runtime, or more conveniently, by overriding these spring managed
+by overriding these spring managed props as command line args.
+Client aborts
-props as command line args.
-Client aborts immediately if server connection cannot
+immediately if server connection cannot be established.
-be established.

 To be able to actually send chat messages, it is necessary to have a running
 instance of a writer: